Rome is a very old city, by most estimates, over 2800 years old. You can literally wander from the 8th century BC to the 21st century in a day’s walk.

 The ‘fasces’ symbol wasn’t just used in Italy.

 If you live in the US, you’ll see it in quite a few places.
 It used to be the engraving on the tails side of the Mercury Dime until it was replaced with the Franklin D Roosevelt dime in 1946.

-The fasces symbol still graces the arms of Lincoln’s chair in the Lincoln Memorial, it’s on the emblem of the Knights of Columbus, it’s included in the statue of George Washington in front of the New York City’s Federal Hall National Memorial and it flanks the American Flag behind the Speaker’s podium of the United States House of Representatives (as seen in the photo below).
+The fasces symbol still graces the arms of Lincoln’s chair in the Lincoln Memorial in Washington D.C..
+It’s on the emblem of the Knights of Columbus.
+It’s included in the statue of George Washington in front of New York City’s Federal Hall National Memorial.
+It also flanks the American Flag behind the Speaker’s Podium of the chamber of the United States House of Representatives (as seen in the photo below).

-It is quite an ironic sight to see a US Politician refer to another politician as a fascist while standing in front of the fascist symbol.
+It is the height of irony to see a US Politician refer to another member of the House as a fascist while standing in front of the fascist symbol.